 - Hover the mouse pointer over any desktops you are not using.

 - Click on the ‘x’ in the corner of the desktop to close it.

-4. Check if apps are up to date
+4. Check if apps and macOS are up to date

 Many of us don’t restart our Macs very often; we just close the lid when we’re finished working and then open it again when we need to use our computer.
 However, restarting is important to free up RAM and delete caches and other temporary files.
 It can also fix problems like certain processes occupying too many CPU cycles.

 WindowServer is a process that controls the drawing of graphical elements and windows on your Mac’s display.
 Under normal circumstances, it should take up so few system resources you won’t notice that it’s running.
 However, occasionally things can go wrong, and it consumes way more CPU cycles or RAM than it should.
 If that happens on your Mac, follow the steps above to reduce the resources it uses.